 After your mortgage lender approves the loan, a closing date will be coordinated between all parties.
 But before the closing date, there are several more steps and deadlines your Realtor will guide you through:

-- After your bank performs an appraisal, you’ll want to schedule an inspection for the home.
+- After your bank performs an appraisal, you’ll want to schedule an inspection of the home.
 This is a chance for you to learn about any issues the house might have, and may become a basis for additional negotiations, depending on what the inspector finds.

 - You’ll also need to secure homeowners insurance, while your real-estate attorney will provide a title search to make sure the home has no liens or other claims on the property.

 - Lastly, remember to plan for moving day: book a moving company and call the utility company to get the home's electricity and other services changed into your name.

 - Make sure you schedule a final walk-through of the house.
 This will allow you to make sure the condition of the house hasn’t changed, or to check on whether fixes negotiated after your home inspection have been performed.

 - Lastly, remember that a closing can require two hours or more of your time, so plan appropriately when being away from work or making other plans.